Number of results:

 The current building of Christchurch Priory was built in the 11th century, although the medieval roof still exists and is visible above the newer one.
 The roof includes the Miraculous Beam which lies above the south aisle and was once the object of pilgrimages; the medieval builders found that a vital beam was too short but when they returned the next morning it was miraculously not only the right length but also in the right position.

 If you fancy a challenge take a Tower Tour and climb the 176 steps up to enjoy panoramic views of the town and harbour.
+Regular tours are available and can be booked.

 In the grounds of the Priory are a 12th Century castle and Constable’s house which survive as ruins.

-There is an impressive alabaster tomb for Margaret Countess of Salisbury; once described by Henry VIII as “the most saintly woman in England”.
-There is also a memorial to the poet Percy Bysshe Shelley (his wife Mary’s mother lived in nearby Bournemouth and his heart is buried in a grave in Bournemouth).
+There is also a memorial to the poet Percy Bysshe Shelley (his wife Mary and his heart are buried in a grave in St Peter's Church Bournemouth).

 No results found.

-Copyright 2021 Bournemouth Tourism.
+Copyright 2024 Bournemouth Tourism.
 All Rights Reserved